 HTA is a multidisciplinary process that summarises information about the medical, social, economic and ethical issues related to the use of a health technology in a systematic, transparent, unbiased, robust manner.
 A health technology is defined by the WHO as “the application of organized knowledge and skills in the form of medicines, medical devices, vaccines, procedures and systems developed to solve a health problem and improve quality of life”.
 HTA answers clinical questions of new, potential innovative, healthcare technologies such as: How well does a new technology work compared with existing alternative health technologies?
 For which population group does it work best?
 HTA can also answer economic questions like: What costs are entailed for the health system?
-It is therefore a considered key tool for decision makers to ensure the accessibility, quality and sustainability of healthcare.
+It is therefore considered a key tool for decision makers to ensure the accessibility, quality and sustainability of healthcare.

 What is the HTA Core Model® and what are its nine domains?